 Ever since I saw an incredible world record run of Tony Hawk’s Pro Skater 3 a few years back, I’ve been absolutely entranced by the skill required to speed run these games.
 I have quite a bit of nostalgia for the series as well, as both Pro Skater and Tony Hawk’s Underground were two of my favorite franchises growing up.
-Runner Guished seems well prepared after his pre-run interview, so let’s continue our SGDQ 2017 coverage with some skateboarding action!
+The highly skilled speedrunner Guished absolutely tore it up during their performance at SGDQ 2017, so let’s continue our Games Done Quick marathon coverage with some skateboarding action!

 Game: Tony Hawk’s Pro Skater 2

 In the image below, you can see Guished’s character choice as he starts up his assault on Tony Hawk’s Pro Skater 2.
 With a great collection of skaters (each with different stats) to choose from, Guished picks out Rodney Mullen.
 Due to his high speed and low air stats, Rodney’s loadout lets Guished build up speed while remaining in the air for a minimal amount of time.

 The first level, Hangar, is arguably the most open in terms of choosing your route.
 Conversely, it’s also the most compact, stacking multiple objectives in a small overall map size.
 Due to this, Guished has some wiggle room to take objectives in a comfortable order while maintaining a breakneck speed.
 Right from the get-go, it’s obvious that Guished has a hand for Tony Hawk’s Pro Skater 2.

 Since Tony Hawk’s Pro Skater 2 is such a quick game, there’s not too much moment-t0-moment commentary to be had.
 Everything flies by in a spectacular fashion, as Guished completes objectives left and right with ease.
 It’s something that is well worth the watch, so I highly recommend checking out the full speedrun.